beeware/toga/docs/reference/api/resources/images.rst

 Notes
 -----

-* When saving an Image, PNG and JPEG formats are guaranteed to be available.
+* PNG and JPEG formats are guaranteed to be supported.
   Other formats are available on some platforms:

   - macOS: GIF, BMP, TIFF